AntonRusev/fishing-buddies/Client-App/Overview.md

 + Editing, Deleting and Disabling/Enabling their own Events.
 + Confirming or cancelling Attendance to other users' Events.
 + The Followers feature- the option to "follow" other users or being "followed" by them.
-+ Uploading photos and selecting one of them as Main photo(Avatar).
++ Uploading photos, deleting already uploaded photos, and selecting one of them as Main photo(Avatar).
 + Adding their own User Bio.
 + View any given Event's chat board and write chat messages.
 + Various event filtering options, such as if the user is attending or if is host.